SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 ##### Phrase 2

 The general structure is *investment + energy infrastructure/renewable energy*.
+Major forms of renewable energy are included.

 ```Ceylon =
 TS=